-Akiko Yamashita is a Los Angeles-based Japanese artist known for immersive installations using light & sound, projection mapping and real-time 3D animation to transform our perception with prism-inspired full spectrum of colors.
+Akiko Yamashita is a Los Angeles-based, Japanese artist.
+She is known for immersive installations using light, projection mapping, and real-time 3D animation to transform our perception with her prism-inspired full spectrum of colors.

-She visualizes “invisible existences” found in nature.
-Hana Fubuki (2019), which was exhibited at ARTECHOUSE turns viewers’ hand movement into wind that spreads cherry blossom blizzards.
-Forest Perception (2021), a giant forest canopy and roots projected onto 2 sides of the building, Eureka!
-(2021) lets viewers stimulate neurons with gestures, Where does water come from?
+A former dancer turned animator, Yamashita welcomes viewers to fully immerse themselves within her artworks.
+Hana Fubuki (2019), exhibited at ARTECHOUSE, translates viewers’ hand movements into gusts of wind that swirl colorful cherry blossom blizzards.
+Forest Perception (2021) surrounds viewers in a giant forest canopy and roots projected on opposing sides of the building.
+Eureka!
+(2021) lets viewers stimulate neurons with gestures.
+Where does water come from?
 (2020) illustrates the cycle of water from atomic to ocean state.
-In Japanese animism, every existence has a spirit or a soul.
-A former dancer turned animator, she encourages viewers to fully immerse themselves in her artworks.